Novartis/scar/docs/Introduction.rst

    :width: 500
    :align: center

-During the preparation of the single-cell solution, RNA or protein counts are released upon cell lysis and consequently encapsulated by droplets.
-These exogenous molecules are mixed with native ones and barcoded by the same 10x beads, resulting in overestimated count data.
-The ambient signal harms the downstream analysis and even introduces significant bias in some cases (e.g. scCRISPR-seq and Cell multiplexing).
+When preparing a single-cell solution, cell lysis releases RNA or protein counts that become encapsulated by droplets.
+These exogenous molecules are mixed with native ones and barcoded by the same 10x beads, leading to overestimated count data.
+The presence of this ambient signal can compromise downstream analysis and even introduce significant bias in certain cases, such as scCRISPR-seq and cell multiplexing.

 The design of scAR
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~